jwvictor/jwvictor.github.io/_posts/2023-07-22-the-big-dog-always-falls-behind.md

 Indeed! -- the article goes on to explain -- their first mover advantage had given them a competitive edge in both the toilet paper and pre-moistened wipe categories.
 But unfortunately, Scott's engineers had to back-burner their plans to capitalize on these opportunities when existing machinery down at their toilet paper plants started uncontrollably catching fire and breaking.

 And as a technology industry guy myself, I recognize this set of symptoms all too well: it's the big-company, fat-and-happy, shirtsleeves-to-shirtsleeves story.
 It's a tale of how companies become addicted to luxuries they never had before, like a sea of available credit, or the resources to put a management layer between the boss and the chaos.
-As they accept these luxuries, they make themselves less nible, less agile, now reliant on huge amouts of money and people just to keep running.
+As they accept these luxuries, they make themselves less nimble, less agile, now reliant on huge amouts of money and people just to keep running.

 They become less culturally willing to change anything, as people become more focused on not losing their cushy position than trying to actually increase shareholder value.
 They end up with a line of toilet paper that isn't made to a modern standard, and they wonder aloud why they're losing market share, despite knowing full well that they'd never buy Scott toilet paper in their own homes.